LuxoftAKutsan/sdl_evolution/proposals/nnnn-send_permissions_within_app_register.md

 ## Motivation
 This approach resolves the following issues:

-SDL requires Policy Update after each registration
+ - SDL requires Policy Update after each registration
-Big amount of data should be transferred for policy update Cellular connection may be not stable and not permanent.
+ - Big amount of data should be transferred for policy update
+ - Cellular connection may be not stable and not permanent

-Providing policies within app registration will reduce amount of communications with policy server, and do not require internet connection each time during app registration.
+Providing policies within app registration will reduce amount of communications with policy server, and it does not require internet connection each time during app registration.

 ## Proposed solution
 The proposed solution allows to avoid mandatory Policy Table Update right after a new application registration.